Claim your share of £10million studentship fund in 2014

 Fully-funded PhD positions in Materials Research

-For entry in early 2014 we are offering a number of PhD studentships in the broad areas of Materials Physics, Materials Chemistry, and Materials Sciences, to work in the Materials Research Institute.
+For entry in 2014/15 we are offering a number of PhD studentships in the broad areas of Materials Physics, Materials Chemistry, and Materials Sciences, to work in the Materials Research Institute.

 The Materials Research Institute is a new initiative to bring together researchers in the Schools of Materials Science, Physics, Chemistry and Dentistry in order to better enable collaborative research in the materials area.
 PhD students supported by an MRI scholarship will be based in two schools, and will interact with the wider materials research community within the college.
 It is anticipated that PhD students will be able to draw on the facilities and expertise that exists widely within the institute.

-- Thermochromic Thin Films for Energy Demand Reduction in Buildings
+- Next Generation Thermochromic Thin Films for Energy Demand Reduction in Buildings

 - Self-assembly for Molecular Electronics: solution processable single-molecule devices

 - In silico prediction of crystal polymorphism during nucleation from solution using ab initio methods

 - Biomass-derived Carbon Quantum Dots for Bioimagining Applications

 - Rotaxane CuI Complexes as Luminescent Triplet Harvesting Dopants for OLED Devices